Intania345/dealls-mentoring/README.md

 *	Verify search results

 **For the complete and detailed implementation, please see the `cypress/e2e/testCases/explore.cy.js` file.**

+<br>sample for explore script automated case:
+### `cypress/e2e/testCases/mySession.cy.js`:

+This script automates the process of verify the My Session feature.
+It steps:
+*	Open the dashboard of Dealls!
+Website
+*	Do login first
+*	Go To Mentoring menu, then click the Mentoring menu
+*	Click My Sessions tab in Mentoring page
+*	Verify the page

+**For the complete and detailed implementation, please see the `cypress/e2e/testCases/mySession.cy.js` file.**

 <br>This is the end of the files. <br>
 Thank you.